BarbaraKomenda/Lista-zada-/README.md

 # LISTA ZADAŃ

 As part of my homework on the Frontend Developer course on the **youcode platform**, I created a task list.
 The user can enter tasks into the list.
 On the list, it is possible to select completed tasks or remove them completely.
+There is also an option to hide or show completed tasks and complete all tasks.

 You can visit it here: [homepage](https://barbarakomenda.github.io/lista-zadan/)